 - The pragmatic constraints of these parameters are defined in other standards.
-We will accommodate these values in our pragmatic constraints. - There appears to be an error in the Directory documents part 6, on interpretation of this attribute.
-(The Directory document defines this as telephone number). - 3.
-Presentation address is composed of ''X'' NSAP addresses, and three selectors, (20X + 32 + 16 + 16), e.g. if X = 1, this would be 84.
+We will accommodate these values in our pragmatic constraints. - Presentation address is composed of "X" NSAP addresses, and three selectors, (20X + 32 + 16 + 16), e.g. if X = 1, this would be 84.
 These numbers are based on the most recent implementor's agreements.
-With 8 NSAP addresses this value is 224. - 4.
-Pragmatic constraints are only applied to the individual components of DistinguishedName as defined in the Directory Documents Part 2. - 5.
+With 8 NSAP addresses this value is 224. - 3.
+Pragmatic constraints are only applied to the individual components of DistinguishedName as defined in the Directory Documents Part 2.
+Not all components of a DN will necessarily be understood by an implementation. - 4.
 Implementors should be aware that constraints on Postal Address may not be sufficient for some markets.